YambwaImwaka/bioprednet/README.md

 For questions, suggestions, or collaborations:
 - Open an issue on GitHub
-- Email: your.email@example.com
+- Email: info@yambwaimwaka.com

 ---

-**Built with ❤️ for advancing biologically-plausible AI**
+**Built with ❤️ for Advancing biologically-plausible AI**